BitcoinDesign/Guide/guide/private-key-management/cloud-backup.md

 The automatic cloud backup scheme gives users reasonable security against theft, while providing low risk for self-inflicted losses.

-If a wallet supports Lightning, it may already have cloud backup [enabled for the channel state]({{'/guide/onboarding/backing-up-a-wallet/cloud-backup/' | relative_url}}).
-If you have implemented cloud backups for Lightning channel state in your app, you could also use this same connection with the cloud provider to store a backup of the user's private key.
+If a wallet supports Lightning, it may already have automatic cloud backup [enabled for the channel state]({{'/guide/onboarding/backing-up-a-wallet/cloud-backup/' | relative_url}}).
+If you have implemented automatic cloud backups for Lightning channel state in your app, you could also use this same connection with the cloud provider to store a backup of the user's private key.

 ### How it works
 First the application generates a wallet with a private key.
 Then, the private key is encrypted and backed up to a location convenient and safe for the user, yet hard for a malicious third-party to gain access to.